Cyfrin/brand-assets/media/colors/README.md

 Tailwind variables for the Cyfrin brand colours are available in the [here](media/colors/tailwind.config.js), the css variables are available [here](media/colors/styles.css).

+Cyfrin uses a universal colour palette for error, success, warning, and information messages, as well as text colours.
+The colours are used to provide a consistent user experience across all our products and services.
+These colours are used universally between dark and light themes.

 ### Brand Colours

+The brand colours used at Cyfrin are as follows:

 <p
 flex-direction="row"